cmorman89/weather-app/README.md

 A small, demo app that fetches and displays real-time weather data for a specified city.
 - Uses the [OpenWeatherMap](https://home.openweathermap.org/) API as the data source.
 - Dynamically themed based on the current weather conditions (in progress).
+- Note: Still a work-in-progress.
+Some colors do not update yet, and another API call must be added for location correction.

 | ![example-1](docs/readme_assets/v2-1.png) | ![example-2](docs/readme_assets/v2-2.png) |